GowriCKarthik-07/Code-A-Pookalam/README.md

 ### Pookalam Description
-My aim was to build a realistic pookalam.
+My aim was to build a realistic pookalam.For that reason,I have done a static pookalam without any animations.
 This is basically a cute flower themed pookalam.
 I gave a flower with red petals in the middle and also stripes in the second layer which makes it attractive.
 I also included tiny flowers  with detailings  in the outermost circle which became my personal favourite part in this pookalam and i believe that it made the pookalam complete and special.